Skip to Content

 Things To Do at Horseshoe Las Vegas

-Mini-Golf: With a “Twilight Zone” theme, this mini-golf course at Horseshoe could be the perfect activity for fans of the franchise or families traveling with kids.
+Mini-Golf: With a “Twilight Zone” theme, this mini-golf experience is perfect for fans of the franchise or families.

 An alien like creature with tenticles wearing a robe stares into the distance.

-Hit the ARCADE: Occupying Horseshoe’s former sportsbook space, the ARCADE offers 80 games that include vintage options like skeeball and pinball.
+Hit the ARCADE: Occupying Horseshoe’s former sportsbook space, the ARCADE offers 80 games, including vintage options like skeeball and pinball.

 It isn’t the biggest arcade in Las Vegas, but it is among the nicest.